 this was 1966

-I was delivered in a white-walled hospital on white bed sheets
+I was delivered in a white-walled hospital on white bed

 beside the spirit of thousands of white babies before me